Who it’s for

 Sign for the customer

-Capture a jobsite signature per load or once per shift.
+Capture a job site signature per load or once per shift.
 See Driver E-Signatures.

 Onboard your fleet